EnexaProject/enexaproject.github.io/_authors/ncsr_org.md

 layout: organization
 ---

 NCSR is the largest self-governing research organization in Greece.
-The Institute of Informatics and Telecommunications of NCSR Demokritos focuses on research and development in the areas of Telecommunications, Networks, Web Technologies and AI.
+The Institute of Informatics and Telecommunications of NCSR Demokritos focuses on research and development in the areas of Telecommunications, Networks, Web Technologies, and AI.